anikdv/post-mortems/README.md

 [Platform.sh](https://medium.com/@florian_7764/technical-post-mortem-of-the-august-incident-82ab4c3d6547).
 Outage during a scheduled maintenance window because there were too much data for Zookeeper to boot.

-[Reddit](https://www.reddit.com/r/announcements/comments/4y0m56/why_reddit_was_down_on_aug_11/).
+<del>[Reddit](https://www.reddit.com/r/announcements/comments/4y0m56/why_reddit_was_down_on_aug_11/).
 Experienced an outage for 1.5 hours, followed by another 1.5 hours of degraded performance on Thursday August 11 2016.
-This was due to an error during a migration of a critical backend system.
+This was due to an error during a migration of a critical backend system.</del>

 [Salesforce](https://help.salesforce.com/apex/HTViewSolution?urlname=Root-Cause-Message-for-Disruption-of-Service-on-NA14-May-2016&language=en_US).
 Initial disruption due to power failure in one datacenter led to cascading failures with a database cluster and file discrepancies resulting in cross data center failover issues.